Judyjose008/PanicButton/README.md

         Select the two lamdbda Functions named below from the list in Application.
             1. iotbutton_G030JF059346NHUH_iot-button-ifttt-maker-nodejs
             2. iotbutton_G030JF059346NHUH_iot-button-sms-nodejs

+   Now Using a System.
+         Replace 1st one with smsCode.js
+         Replace 2nd one with iftttLambda.js

+         *** Select the same region in your mobile App for your AWS location ***
 # Create an IFTTT account

+        1. Create an IFTTT account

+        2. You Can create an Applet by clicking the new applet.

+        3. Choose Webhooks for the "THIS" part(Search Webhooks after clicking this).

+        4. Choose International calls for "That part".
+           ( You can choose any applets instead of this).

+        6. Go to the link Webhooks given above  and got to Documentation.

+        7. Copy the URL from Documentaion by and edit your maker event to yours.

 # Adding the right policies

 # Test your device